APLMOOC/APLMOOC/docs/course/ch2/part3.md

 Terrible news!

-You nag your coworker about it until they eventually give up and tell you that the formula to convert from Fahrenheit to Celcius is
+You nag your coworker about it until they eventually give up and tell you that the formula to convert from Fahrenheit to Celsius is

 $$Celsius = (Fahrenheit - 32) \cdot \frac{5}{9}$$